 9. Trick Yourself

-We are lazy.
+By default, we are lazy.
 Just thinking about studying for an exam or cleaning the apartment makes us feel tired.
-So, we come up with an excuse to not do it.
+“All that effort!”
+So, we come up with an excuse not to do it.

-The problem is that in our head, we are anticipating the whole of the work.
-We are imagining reading three chapters and taking extensive notes.
-Before our inner eye, we can see how we will first clean the living room, then the kitchen, then the bathroom, etc.
+The problem is that we are anticipating the work as a whole.
+We are imagining reading ten chapters and taking extensive notes.
+We are imagining cleaning the living room first, then the kitchen, then the bathroom, etc.

 10. Think of the Future

-Another great method to combat laziness is to imagine the emotional rewards.
+Another method to combat laziness is to imagine the future emotional rewards.

 This is true for many things — working out, dating, entrepreneurship.
-When you get going, it becomes fun.
+Once you get going, it becomes fun.

 11. Gradually Build Up Your Pain Tolerance

-After a few weeks or months, the new behavior has become deeply ingrained.
+After a few weeks or months, the new behavior will have become deeply ingrained in you.
 You don’t stress about it anymore.
 It’s just something you do.

 Reserve this process for a few, valuable behaviors.
-You can’t build out your pain tolerance for too many activities at once.
-At some point, your willpower reservoir is going to be depleted, no matter how gradually you go about building activity X. So, choose, wisely.
+You can’t build out your pain tolerance for too many activities simultaneously.
+At some point, you will burn out, no matter how gradually you go about building activity X. So, choose, wisely.

 12. Find Your Purpose

-Often, when people make excuses, it is because they haven’t found their purpose yet.
-They will procrastinate with a certain project since they are not inspired by it.
+Often, people make excuses because they haven’t found their purpose yet.
+They will procrastinate with a project since they feel uninspired by it.

-- Most people think there is some magic activity out there that they don’t know about yet.
-Once they come across it, they will have found their purpose.
+- Most people think there is some magic passion project that they don’t know about yet.
+But once they come across it, they will have found their purpose.
+That’s wrong.

-- But in truth, your purpose, or some variation of it, has already manifested itself, usually during your childhood.
+- In truth, your purpose — or some variation of it — has already manifested itself during your childhood.
 So, start digging.
-What got you fired up back then?
+What were you excited about back then?

-- It can help to involve other people and ask them what they think would make you happy.
-Where we are blind to ourselves, others see right through us.
+- It can also help to get other people involved and ask them what they think would make you happy.
+Where we are blind to ourselves, others tend to see right through us.

-- Once, you have formed a hypothesis about your passion in life, test it out for 6 months.
+- Once, you have formed a hypothesis about your passion in life, test it out for three months.
 Your first hypothesis will rarely be right but it will inform your next one.

 13. Define the Next Step

-When people are not making progress with a project, and are starting to make excuses, it is often because they don’t know what the next step is.
+Sometimes, people make excuses, because they don’t know what the next step is.

-The first step is to become more clear about your objective.
-You do so by breaking the very general goal of starting a business down into several sub-goals:
+The first step is to clarify your objective.
+Break the general goal of starting a business down into specific sub-goals:

-- “I want to be able to travel while working.”
+- Define how your business should accommodate your lifestyle, e.g., “I want to be able to travel while working.”

-- “What skills do I need to have?”
+- “What skills do I need to become an in-demand copywriter?”

-- “What are cheap destinations to travel to?”
+- “What are interesting, affordable destinations to travel to?”

 As you do your research, new areas of inquiry will pop up.
-Note them down and research these as well.
+Note them down and research them next.

 Essentially, the whole process works like a tree diagram.
-You break down a complex goal into its subgoal and then move along the branches of each of these trees.
-You keep moving until you arrive at a clearly defined action, e.g.,
+With each sub-goal, you keep moving along the branch until you arrive at a clearly defined action, e.g.,

 - “Take copywriting course X.”